Skip to contents

 value

-List of formulas specifying the value to display for dichotomous variables. gtsummary selectors, e.g. all_dichotomous(), cannot be used with this argument.
+Specifies the level of a variable to display on a single row.
+The gtsummary type selectors, e.g. all_dichotomous(), cannot be used with this argument.
+Default is NULL.
 See below for details.

 sort